ganrad/ocp-fis2-po/README.md

 - This is a Spring Boot FIS 2.0 application and was tested on a OpenShift Container Platform v3.3 installation.
 This application should work on OpenShift CP v3.3 or higher.

 ### S2I Binary Workflow
-Follow the steps below to deploy this application from a command window with OpenShift Client Tools installed.
+Follow the steps below to deploy this FIS application from a command window with OpenShift Client Tools installed.
 The S2I binary workflow allows developers to rapidly develop FIS applications in an iterative manner - Develop -> Build -> Test -> Deploy.

 The application can be built with